 - Palliative care, almost by definition, puts the patient at the centre of the care being delivered; it is essential to hear what the patient and their family really want and to attend to all of their needs as human beings (physical, emotional, spiritual).

-- Palliative care doesn’t stand in opposition to curative care; the two often co-exists side-by-side with the balance shifting over time.
+- Palliative care doesn’t stand in opposition to curative care; the two often co-exist side-by-side with the balance shifting over time.

 “Our most cruel failure in how we treat the sick and the aged is the failure to recognise that they have priorities beyond merely being safe and living longer.
 The chance to shape one’s story is essential to sustaining meaning in life; that we have the opportunity to refashion our institutions, our culture, and our conversations in ways that transform the possibilities for the last chapters of everyone’s lives.”